himani17d/HW-4/README.md

 ### Why do you think this index will be the fastest?

-## The index would be fastest because it will search the collection by productName first and then by status instead of searching all the documents for the given variables.
+### The index would be fastest because it will search the collection by productName first and then by status instead of searching all the documents for the given variables.

+### Question 3

-## Can you complete the missing nodes and relationships
+### Can you complete the missing nodes and relationships